The Family's Defensive Alliance: Main characters

 A problem child of the worst kind, he is hyperactive and doesn't think twice before he does anything, which usually puts him in a spot most of the time.
 He hates his dysfunctional family life, but at times is capable of showing considerable filial emotions and loyalty.
-And he has a big-time problem with his arrogant sister, Nozomi although, he still cares.
+And he has a big-time problem with his arrogant sister, Nozomi, although he still cares.

-He also has an unusual pet with him which he names "Weird", possibly owing to its very unusual nature.
+He also has an unusual pet with him which he names "Weird".